omeka-s-modules/ExtractText/README.md

   media text (in order) and set the text to the item.
 - When batch updating items, the user can choose to refresh or clear the extracted text.
+- The user can view the module configuration page to see which extractors are available on their system.

 ## Supported file formats: